How To Build A Web App In 2022 – The Ultimate Guide To Making A Web App

 • Remove unnecessary elements.

-• Don’t ask your user to repeat the steps they’ve already taken.
+• Don’t ask your users to repeat the steps they’ve already taken.
 For example: Repeatedly asking to insert the information that they previously entered.

 • Use simple language.
 Make it easy to understand.

-• Use Fitt’s law to design interactive elements.
+• Use Fitt’s law for designing a web app’s interactive elements.
 Create big buttons.
 They are easier to interact with.
-(Read more about it on Adobe XD’s Blog Post: 4 Golden Rules Of UI Design
+(Read more about it on Adobe XD’s Blog Post: 4 Golden Rules Of UI Design)

 • Be sure to use real-world representations for clear communication.
 For example: If you have a storage-cleaning app, then a user should see things like files being thrown into a trash can when they touch the “Clear Storage” button.